 Did you know February 26 is National Tell a Fairy Tale Day?
-Taking time out to celebrate unofficial holidays is a great way to try something new and simply have fun.
+The pandemic, social distancing, school, work, daily routines, and other commitments can easily fill your schedule.
+Try taking time out to celebrate unofficial holidays.
+Celebrating National Tell a Fairy Tale Day is a great way to try something new and simply have fun.
 Fairy tales have a long-standing place in history.

 - Snow White

 - Jack and the Bean Stalk